hyperledger/fabric/docs/source/create_channel/add_orderer.md

 ./network.sh createChannel -bft
 ```
 This command will start a network of 4 orderers and 2 peers and 1 CLI, a container of the fifth orderer will be started
 as well, but is not a part of the network at this stage.
+This command also will create a channel named "mychannel" in which the 4 orderers and the 2 peers participate.

 ## Altering the config
 The following commands should be executing from the CLI container.